 3. Plan the Dinners

 Then using your calendar (because you can see all of your family activities), plan DINNERS for a week.
-We have an entire kitchen binder to help you get organized here.
 If you have many recipes you’d like to try plan a couple weeks worth of dinners.
 Keep in mind special occasions and ongoing activities.
 Then transfer the dinners to a weekly plan.
 Lots of people stop here.
 I don’t…

 4. Add Breakfasts and Lunches